wpzoom/wpzoom-forms/readme.txt

 **Email Notifications**

-Receive instant email notifications when users submit forms.
-Basic email templates help you stay organized and respond quickly to inquiries.
+Receive instant email notifications when users submit your contact form.
+Stay organized and respond quickly to customer inquiries.

-**Seamless Elementor Integration**
+**Elementor Widget**

-Works perfectly with both Gutenberg and Elementor.
-Embed forms anywhere on your website while maintaining consistent design across all page builders.
+Full Elementor integration with a dedicated widget.
+Build and style your contact forms directly in Elementor - no shortcodes needed.

-**Easy Shortcode Integration**
+**Shortcode Support**

 Display forms anywhere on your website with simple shortcodes.
-Copy and paste the generated shortcode into any post, page, widget, or custom template.
-Works with any theme or page builder, giving you complete control over form placement and styling.
+Works with any theme, page builder, or widget area.
+Perfect for Classic Editor users.

-**Advanced Date Picker Field**
+**Date Picker Field**

-Create sophisticated booking forms, reservation systems, and event registrations with our versatile date picker.
+Create booking forms, reservation systems, and event registrations with our versatile date picker.
 Perfect for restaurants, hotels, service providers, and appointment-based businesses.

 **Submission Management**